 Columbus mover E.E.
 Ward Moving & Storage Co. has given tips on how to make packing and unpacking with your children easier.
 Now that your duties have been completed, it is time for you to kick back.
 Unfortunately, your house may look like a warehouse of boxes; breaking them apart and throwing them away is adding additional work to your valuable relaxation period.
 Luckily, there is a better and more fun way of removing the clutter of the cardboard lying around.
-Cue in your children, for this is their area of expertise.
-To you, those are cardboard boxes, but to your kids, they are a doorway to creative imagine play.
+Cue in your children, for this, is their area of expertise.
+To you, those are cardboard boxes, but to your kids, they are a doorway to creative imaginative play.
 Below are a few fun suggestions for you and your toddlers to turn that sea of cardboard into a fun house.

 Turn your child’s dirty clothes hamper into a washing machine.
 There are also plenty of other interesting ideas to turn the hamper into; sky’s the limit!